 The name Qantas is actually an acronym that stands for Queensland and Northern Territory Aerial Services, and its nickname is The Flying Kangaroo.

 Its loyalty program is called Qantas Frequent Flyer, and the airline is a member of the Oneworld alliance.

-Status Credits is what Qantas uses to determine your elite tier in the program.
+Status Credits are what Qantas uses to determine your elite tier in the program.
 In short, the more Status Credits you earn, the more perks and benefits you unlock.

 In addition to Status Credits, Qantas members also earn Qantas Points.
 Members earn Qantas Points from things like flying, car rentals, and hotel bookings.
 Those points can then be used for an award flight or an upgrade, among other uses.